-How is Fault Assessed After a Crash Involving a Vehicle on the Shoulder?
+Fault for a Crash with a Vehicle on the Shoulder

 Are passing drivers always at fault for a crash involving a vehicle on the shoulder?
 What if the vehicle on the shoulder was partially in the roadway in the path of oncoming traffic?